A guide to in-state vs out-of-state tuition

 How do you qualify for in-state tuition?

 Each state can decide its own qualifications for in-state status.
-It often is based on at least one parent’s or guardian’s living at least a year in the state unless the student is emancipated (someone who’s been legally deemed an adult by a state court and is considered an “independent student”).
+It often is based on at least one parent or guardian living at least a year in the state unless the student is emancipated (someone who’s been legally deemed an adult by a state court and is considered an “independent student”).
 Ways to prove your residency can include your driver’s license, your high school transcript, or mail that’s addressed to you.
 Check on the school’s website for their requirements or ask your counselor.

 Can you relocate to qualify?

 With tuitions cut by more than half for some in-state students, how easy is it to establish residency in a state?
 Again, one of the reasons for in-state discounts is because residents are paying taxes to support the college or university.
-While requirements can differ, many states require a one-year of living and working in the state.
+While requirements can differ, many states require one-year of living and working in the state.
 You’ll also need to show proof: a local driver’s license, tax returns, and/or state voter registration.

 Emancipated (independent) students need to prove their residency for at least a year—along with proof that they aren’t being supported by their parents.